 UTILITY RATES: Policy

-Policymakers should continue to use rate cases to set utility rates.
+Policymakers should continue to use traditional rate cases to set utility rates.
 Rates should be based on just and reasonable expenses, as is done in rate cases.

-Rate proceedings should follow the traditional cost of service model.
+Rate proceedings should follow the traditional cost-of-service model.

 The utility’s revenue requirement should be based on just and reasonable expenses necessary to provide service and investments that are prudent, used, and useful to ratepayers.

 Policymakers should independently assess what infrastructure investments are needed.

 The utility’s rate of return should be fair and based on current market conditions.